 How to Serve Honey Sriracha Tofu

 Do as I say and don’t do as I do (almost eat the entire batch straight out of the skillet).
 Use this honey sriracha tofu to top salads, like Crunchy Cabbage Salad or Cold Peanut Noodle Salad.
-Make it into a bowl meal with rice and cooling cucumbers (as pictured) and maybe some Peanut Lime Dressing.
+Make it into a bowl meal with rice (or coconut rice) and cooling cucumbers (as pictured) and maybe some Peanut Lime Dressing.
 Or add it to some noodles like these Sesame Noodles with Wilted Greens or Garlic Noodles.
 You could even stuff it into a big tortilla with Crunchy Cabbage Salad and make it a wrap!

 Honey Sriracha Tofu